-For FY18, LAS Redesignation Rate for Gr8 students at the End of Stage 3 is at 85%, higher by nearly 10 percentage points from the previous year.
-(See table below) - 3) LAS school wide redesignation percentage in FY16 and FY17 are 6% and 10%, respectively.
+For FY18, LAS Redesignation Rate for Gr8 students at the End of Stage 3 is at 85%, higher by nearly 10 - 3) LAS school wide redesignation percentage in FY16 and FY17 are 6% and 10%, respectively.
 For FY18, the LAS school wide redesignation percentage is at 11%.
 Based on dual immersion and second language acquisition research, it takes approximately five to seven years to develop cognitive academic language proficiency (CALP).
 With biliteracy in about seven years as an end goal, LAS strategically monitors student achievement at critical grade spans. - 4) LAS is currently researching the statewide trends in terms of the correlation between English learners SBAC performance and the new state language test, the ELPAC during the upcoming school year.
 This is a critical task in fine tuning redesignation criteria for students, particularly for those in the upper grades.